pelias/documentation/add-search-to-a-map.md

 The end of this walkthrough has a finished version of the HTML that you can use to check your work or review if you need to troubleshoot an error.

 1. Start your text editor with a blank document and copy and paste the following HTML.
+(Note: If the text editor you are using requires you to name and save a document at the time when it is first created, call the file `index.html`.)

     ```html
     <!DOCTYPE html>